groupdocs-merger/GroupDocs.Merger-Products/content/merger/net/odt.md

     enable: true
     title: "About GroupDocs.Merger for .NET API"
     content: |
-        [GroupDocs.Merger for .NET](/merger/net/) offers a simple solution to safely join & split between a wide range of document formats including PDF, Microsoft Office (Word, Excel, PowerPoint, OneNote), OpenDocument, HTML, images and many others within .NET applications.
-By adding just a few lines of the code, perform several document operations such as move, remove, rotate, swap, extract or change the orientation of pages within the documents.
-The documents merging API also supports previewing document pages as an image to analyse the document structure, formatting and content on the page.
+        [GroupDocs.Merger for .NET](/merger/net/) provides a convenient solution to merge multiple Microsoft Word, Excel, PowerPoint, PDF, Visio and other documents into a single file within .NET applications.
+GroupDocs.Merger will save you a lot of effort, as you are allowed to merge word documents - there is no need to install any third-party software, desktop applications or plugins.
+Now it is unnecessary to waste your time and merge files manually!
+GroupDocs mission is to provide the best quality and simplify document-processing workflows.

         GroupDocs.Merger APIs are well supported on all major operating systems and platforms including .NET Framework, .NET Standard, .NET Core, Mono.